Knight1/VanMooof-Module/README.md

 ES3 v1.01.15
 ```

-### Update BMS Firmware to 1.17
+### Update Dynapack BMS Firmware to 1.17 (latest Version)

 I use minicom on the Mac.
 The easiest way is to go into the Folder with the Firmware and then start minicom.
 **Make sure that both the Battery and the Module are somewhat charged AND that there are NO Errors related to the Battery**.
 PLEASE.
 Do not try to update the BMS when the Fuse is OL (Open Line).
 It will not fix any BATtery error you have!
+All Errors are set into EEPROM which is not updated / wiped when Updating.

 1. Go into muco Bootloader via pressing ESC
 2. Type "vi" (version), Enter.
 If the version v1.17.1 is not installed we need to upload it first.